 The project was briefed into Fuelchief's design engineer David Lawson, who spent time completing a professional drawing of the base tank concept.
-Time was taken to ensure all required features were incorporated into the concept drawing with priority given to the functionality of the tank and its compatibility with the CAT products it was to compliment.
+Time was taken to ensure all required features were incorporated into the concept drawing with priority given to the functionality of the tank and its compatibility with the Caterpillar Generator it was to compliment.
 Budget was also crucial to ensure a cost-effective build with minimal amount of parts and ease of assembly.

-Feedback on the concept was positive and Terra Cat providing more detailed information and requesting further desirable features such as a fall/slope across the lid of the base tank to ensure that rainwater would run off the top of the tank.
+Feedback on the concept was positive and Terra Power Systems requesting some more detailed features to be added for the clients benefit, such as a fall/slope across the lid of the base tank to ensure that rainwater would run off the top of the tank.
 The finished tank was then submitted and approved for manufacture.